liyunsheng13/micronet/README.md

-# Improving Image Recognition with Extremely Low FLOPs
+# MicroNet: Improving Image Recognition with Extremely Low FLOPs

-The code is comming soon
+The code is coming soon